defagos/make-fmwk/README.markdown

 ### Example

-For an example of a project which can be compiled using `make-fmwk`, check out my CoconutKit project (https://github.com/defagos/CoconutKit).
+For an example of a project which can be compiled using `make-fmwk`, check out [my CoconutKit project](https://github.com/defagos/CoconutKit).

 ### Known issues